Your comprehensive deployment plan should cover the following themes.

 statuscommand, can run remotely.

-For details, see Status and Tasks.
+For details, refer to Status and tasks.

 The following data sources require access to the server system: